 Animals are our friends.
-But for some, they are nothing but the bred to be tortured and eaten at the end.
+But for some, they are nothing but the bred to be tortured and eaten in the end.

 Each year in China, thousands and thousands of dogs and cats are caught and stolen.
 They put these animals inside the small cage, waiting to be brutally slaughtered and consumed in the name of the festival.
 This festival is the Yulin Dog Meat Festival, also known as The Lychee and Dog Meat Festival.